Do you remember the days when you had to send messages via telegraph?

 It’s closest relative would be the Pour Over method – in part because both usually use a paper filter.
 It is slightly less rich but highlights the softer, fruitier notes in the coffee.

-For this reason, I find it’s an excellent method when using lighter roasts and African beans which are noted for these flavors.
 Of course I recommend you experiment, I know people who would crucify me for using African beans in an Aeropress!

 The coffee has little body.
 The paper filter catches the thicker coffee oils that make the cup feel rich, but also means you have a cup free of sediment.
 That means that the coffee feels less thick than the heavy body taste of a French Press coffee.